-All staff (summer and full time) are trained in Standard First Aid and CPR.
+All Camp Kawartha staff (summer and full time) are trained in Standard First Aid and CPR.
 Tripping staff have received certification in Wilderness Advanced First Aid (WAFA) or Wilderness First Responder (WFR).

 All summer staff carry a fanny pack with first aid supplies.
-Fully stocked first aid packs are carried on Trip (canoe tripping) or when campers are going across the street to "The Range" which is 180 acres of forest, meadows and trails and the location of our archery site.
+Fully stocked first aid packs are carried on canoe trips, or when campers are going across the street to "The Range" which is 180 acres of forest, meadows and trails and the location of our archery site.